-As of January 10, businesses, including restaurants, retail, and offices, are required to reduce occupancy from 75% to 50% under Governor’s Order GA 32.
+As of January 30, businesses, including restaurants, retail, and offices, may return to 75% occupancy under Governor’s Order GA 32.

 Under Governor’s Order GA 32, after a state Trauma Service Area has COVID-19 hospitalizations that represent 15% of overall hospitalizations for seven consecutive days, additional restrictions on businesses and hospitals must occur.
 Austin-Travis County is part of Trauma Service Area O, which encompasses 11 counties in Central Texas.

 The restrictions outlined in GA 32 are required by the Governor’s Order and are not optional for local jurisdictions.
 Businesses, including restaurants and retail, are required to move from 75% occupancy to 50% occupancy, and hospitals are required to stop elective surgeries.

 For current information on the Governor’s orders and regulations, visit the Texas Coronavirus Resources and Response Page.

 Austin-Travis County is currently in Stage 4, the second-highest level, in Austin Public Health’s risk-based Guidelines.

 Stage 4: Includes the recommendations for Stage 3 and advises individuals to avoid non-essential travel.
 Businesses are recommended to operate up to 25-50% capacity.